transferwise/pipelinewise/_sources/connectors/taps/mysql.rst.txt

     #filter_dbs: "schema1,schema2"       # Optional: Scan only the required schemas
                                          #           to improve the performance of
                                          #           data extraction
+    #export_batch_rows                   # Optional: Number of rows to export from MySQL
+                                         #           in one batch.
+Default is 20000.

   # ------------------------------------------------------------------------------